-Assistant Professor Katelyn Greenberg Part-time Assistant Professor Khara Koffel
+Assistant Professor Katelyn Pattillo Part-time Assistant Professor Khara Koffel Part-time Instructor Molly Koehn

 The courses in the Department of Art and Design in Visual Studies foster a development of techniques and theories in the visual arts through a rigorous curriculum focused on problem- solving, creativity, and critical thinking.
 Students will gain the ability to communicate conceptual ideas both visually and verbally to a diverse audience in a contemporary context.
 This context is understood through research/investigation, analysis of lived experience, and in-class discussions/ presentations, which collectively result in an appreciation of art history and technology.